Highlights from Harnett County’s 2025 Economic Development Update

 Brian Hall, President of Real Estate for Samet Corporation, and Chris Norvell, Principal of Edgewater Ventures, participated in a moderated panel highlighting their industrial investments in Harnett County.

-Samet recently broke ground on Building One at Harnett 95 Industrial Center (Harnett 95), a 175,500-square-foot speculative industrial building on nearly 15 acres in Dunn, with delivery anticipated in Q3 2026.
+Samet has broken ground on Building One at Harnett 95 Industrial Center (Harnett 95), a 175,500-square-foot speculative industrial building on nearly 15 acres in Dunn, with delivery anticipated in Q3 2026.

 Edgewater Ventures’ MidPort 95, a 139-acre Class A+ industrial development located on I-95 in Dunn, is designed to accommodate up to 1,343,880 square feet of industrial space.